Parenting a teenage girl is not for the faint of heart. And it comes with all sorts of new rules!

 I have put together this partial list of things I have learned.
 It is by no means a complete list, because I don't have the grey matter to devote to all the nuances of parenting a teenage girl, and because the rules are always changing.
 Today, they are as follows:

-2. Making a bowl of ramen half an hour before mom gets home and makes dinner, then turning down dinner, then asking mom to make you eggs and toast at nine-thirty is seriously no big deal.
+2. Making a bowl of ramen half an hour before mom gets home and starts dinner, then turning down dinner, then asking mom to make you eggs and toast at nine-thirty at night is seriously no big deal.
 No. Big.
 Deal.

 4. Don't tell her that her hair looks great when anyone with eyes can clearly see that part of it is too "bumpy."

 5. You can never own enough phone chargers or earbuds.
-And she has no idea where they went but her phone is on 3% and now is not the time to address this.
+And she has no idea where they went but her phone is on 3% and now is not the time to address this, Mom.

 I know you're not supposed to mix wine and Advil, but most days, I seem to need to.
 I love my daughter, but of course, I was never like this as a teen.
 I'm sure of it.